 Cinnamon chicken strips are a family favorite for weeknight dinners.
 Chicken tenders are dipped in egg before the cinnamon and spice crispy coating is pan-fried to a rich golden brown.

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 You can find fried chicken in almost every culture around the world but I have to say that American fried chicken recipes are among the most famous.
-Maybe it’s that extra crunch that sets us apart or maybe the secret lies in the (butter)milk soak.
+Maybe it’s that extra crunch that sets us apart or maybe the secret lies in the egg wash or buttermilk soak.

 The special ingredient in this homemade fried chicken tenders recipe is cinnamon.
 It is a less common savory ingredient these days but maybe we should bring it back.

 I can distinctly remember walking into my grandmother’s kitchen and the aroma of both cinnamon and fried chicken wafting around me.
 It doesn’t matter how much you have already eaten that day, that scent makes you salivate.

 I am so happy that I can recreate that nostalgic feeling with just a few basic pantry ingredients and a skillet.
 If you are still looking for chicken skillet recipes, try these cinnamon fried chicken strips.

 How to Make Cinnamon Chicken Strips Like Grandma Did

 Every grandmother has a few tricks up her sleeve to make regular ingredients taste amazing.
 All I can say is that my gran made pan-fried chicken tenders with love, and lots of it.
 So, what were her secrets?

 Most of us have tried buttermilk fried chicken and can’t do anything but admit that it is divine.
 But, how often do you actually have buttermilk in the fridge?